 This helps us to concentrate and focus on tasks during the day at work.

 However, when the same process continues well into the night, even after the Sun has set, our brain continues to think that it is still daytime because we continue to recieve the daylight spectrum off of the mobile screen.
 As long as we scour for more information off the interwebs, our brain continues to function at a higher energy level which is exhausting.
 Note, it has nothing to do with the eyes though except in that the thick datastream of light impulses is tiring our brain further.

-Not being able to decide when the day has officially ended affects our circadian rhythym and can lead to screen fatigue by the time we fall back to sleep.
+By not being able to discern when the day has officially ended, affects our circadian rhythym and can lead to screen fatigue by the time we are supposed to fall sleep.
 We are going to call this Daylight Energy Fatigue, or DEF, for lack of referenceable literature on the subject.
 Please correct me if I’m wrong in my research.